tiffanyposs/learningGulp/README.md

 ###Gulp-Concat

-This plugin will concatinate all of you css files into one.
+This plugin will concatenate all of you css files into one.

 Install your plugin: